ImTrikk/SynthN-Style/README.md

 ## Installation

-Install the necessary projects to run the desktop application.
+Install the necessary packages to run the desktop application.
 Make sure you are in the "SynthN'Style" directory.

 ```bash
   npm install